ern2150/FVCR/broadcast-stats.md

 06/22/2023 | SHIT FUCK / (same as video) | 5/4/2021
 06/22/2023 | Robowar loves Reb Brown / Michael Sembello - Automatic Man | 12/15/2020
 06/20/2023 | 𝘾𝙊𝘿𝙀 𝙉𝘼𝙈𝙀:𝙒𝙄𝘾𝙆𝙀𝙍
-06/20/2023 | THEN 2021 version (different starting with floating VCR, tons of camcorder and VCR footage, quick shot of Rydeen at the end) / Doktor Plekter - Kavo | 11/4/2021
 06/20/2023 | WHAT'S WRONG WITH THOSE FUCKIN CARS MAN / Original audio, then FUN theme | 6/17/2021 06/20/2023 | Hong Kong?
 No matter where you hide out...
 (Super Ninja) / (same as video) | 4/1/2021 06/20/2023 | Future Cops Jazzy Jeff / Capcom Sound Team - Jazzy NYC '99 | 4/1/2021